-Name of Plan Lead How do the goals of your Strategic Plan overlap with Organization the goals of each plan?
-Continuum of Care Central Louisiana The Continuum of Care goals, strategies, and policies Homeless are adopted by the City as it relates to the Strategic Plan Coalition homeless goals.
+Name of Plan Lead How do the goals of your Strategic Plan overlap with the Organization goals of each plan?
+Continuum of Care Central Louisiana The Continuum of Care goals, strategies, and policies are Homeless adopted by the City as it relates to the Strategic Plan Coalition homeless goals.
 2009 Revitalization City of In the 2009 Revitalization Master Plan, as amended in Master Plan with Alexandria 2020, the City identified a number of neighborhoods in Addendum need of revitalization.
 The proposed actions called for removal of blighted properties, reclamation of vacant and abandoned properties, and the development of new housing.
 The goals and strategies of this Strategic Plan continue to address the same issues identified in the 2009 Revitalization Master Plan.

-2014 ThinkAlex City of In 2014, the city completed a community planning Resiliency Plan Alexandria effort that included transportation, land use, housing, zoning, and a revision of the municipal development code.
+Name of Plan Lead How do the goals of your Strategic Plan overlap with the Organization goals of each plan?
+2014 ThinkAlex City of In 2014, the city completed a community planning effort Resiliency Plan Alexandria that included transportation, land use, housing, zoning, and a revision of the municipal development code.
 The goals of this Strategic Plan will be guided and influenced by the findings and recommendations of the ThinkAlex plan.
-2014 Comprehensive Kisatchie Delta This plan used as a source of data used to determine Economic Planning priorities and needs related to economic development.
-Development Strategy Development District 2019 Strategies for Center for Series of onsite investigation and data analysis to help Addressing Vacant, Community the City revise existing policies to better made blight Abandoned and Progress and the tax adjudication process.
-Deteriorated Properties in COA
+2014 Kisatchie Delta This plan used as a source of data used to determine Comprehensive Planning priorities and needs related to economic development.
+Economic Development Development District Strategy 2019 Strategies for Center for 2019 Strategies for Addressing Vacant, Abandoned and Addressing VADP in Community Deteriorated Properties in COA: Series of onsite COA Progress investigation and data analysis to help the City revise existing policies to better made blight and the tax adjudication process.